- Massachusetts Emergency Management Agency

 Build an Emergency Kit

 Build an emergency kit containing items that will sustain you and your family in the event you are isolated for three to five days without power or unable to go to a store.
-Emergency kits are particularly important during hurricane season, as there is the threat of extended power outages, flooding, and impassable debris-covered roads.
+Emergency kits are particularly important during hurricane season, due to potential extended power outages, flooding, and impassable debris-covered roads.
 While it is important to customize your kit to meet the unique needs of you and your family, every emergency kit should include bottled water, food, a flashlight, a radio and extra batteries, a first aid kit, sanitation items, and clothing.
 Depending on your family’s needs, emergency kits should also include medications, extra eyeglasses, medical equipment and supplies, children’s items such as diapers and formula, food and supplies for pets and service animals, and other items you or your family members might need during a disaster.
-For a complete emergency kit checklist, visit: https://www.mass.gov/service-details/build-an-emergency-kit.
+For a complete emergency kit checklist, visit: https://www.mass.gov/info-details/build-an-emergency-kit.

 Receiving advance warnings and timely emergency alerts and information from public officials is critical to staying safe during a tropical storm or hurricane.
 Every family should have multiple methods for receiving emergency alerts.
-Learn more about different types of alerting and information tools including the Massachusetts Alerts Smartphone App, the Emergency Alert System, Wireless Emergency Alerts, NOAA Weather Radio, Social Media & Traditional Media, 2-1-1 Hotline, Local Notification Systems.
-For more information, please visit: https://www.mass.gov/service-details/be-informed-and-receive-emergency-alerts.
+Learn more about different types of alerting and information tools including the Emergency Alert System, Wireless Emergency Alerts, NOAA Weather Radio, Social Media & Traditional Media, 2-1-1 Hotline, Local Notification Systems: https://www.mass.gov/info-details/be-informed-and-receive-emergency-alerts.

 MEMA is the state agency charged with ensuring the state is prepared to withstand, respond to, and recover from all types of emergencies and disasters, including natural hazards, accidents, deliberate attacks, and technological and infrastructure failures.
 MEMA's staff of professional planners, communications specialists and operations and support personnel is committed to an all hazards approach to emergency management.
 By building and sustaining effective partnerships with federal, state and local government agencies, and with the private sector - individuals, families, non-profits and businesses - MEMA ensures the Commonwealth's ability to rapidly recover from large and small disasters by assessing and mitigating threats and hazards, enhancing preparedness, ensuring effective response, and strengthening our capacity to rebuild and recover.
 For additional information about MEMA and Emergency Preparedness, go to www.mass.gov/mema.